lukaus/lactf_2025/writeups/plinko/README.md

 ```
 <br/><br/>

 We also have to set this value back to 0 every time the ball is dropped for a new game of Plinko.
-Otherwise, the first time the ball collides with something, the final value from the last iteration will be sent, and the sever will know we are cheating.
+Otherwise, the first time the ball collides with something, the final value from the previous iteration will be sent, and the server will ~~think~~ know we are cheating.
 ```javascript
 ...// line 78 : public/physics.js
         if ("error" in JSON.parse(resp)) window.location = "/login";